The statue of King Neptune, Virginia Beach Boardwalk

-Located in Virginia, U.S., Virginia Beach is an independent city with a population of approximately 450,000, which makes it the most populous city in the state.
+Located in the state of Virginia, Virginia Beach (VB) is an independent city with a population of approximately 450,000, which makes it the most populous city in the state.
 It is also part of Hampton Roads metropolitan area and lies at the mouth of Chesapeake Bay on the shores of the Atlantic Ocean.

 Virginia Beach is renowned for its resort city lifestyle, together with its miles of beaches and hundreds of restaurants, hotels, and motels that line the oceanfront.
 It possesses the world's longest pleasure beach, situated at the south end of Chesapeake Bay Bridge-Tunnel, which in turn is the world’s longest bridge-tunnel.